protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 It's possible to import [proto3](/programming-guides/proto3) message types and use them in your proto2 messages, and vice versa.
-However, proto2 enums cannot be used in proto3 syntax.
+However, proto2 enums cannot be used directly in proto3 syntax (it's okay if an imported proto2 message uses them).

 ## Nested Types {#nested}